toughIQ/docker-maxscale/README.md

         MaxScale User password for the cluster.
     ENABLE_ROOT_USER=0
         Allow root access to the DB via MaxScale.
 Values 0 or 1.
-    ROUTER_PORT=3306
+    SPLITTER_PORT=3306
+        MySQL/MariaDB Port MaxScale is exposing with the READWRITE service.
+        Since this results in less errors when connecting, we made this the default on port 3306 ROUTER_PORT=3307
         MySQL/MariaDB Port MaxScale is exposing with the READCONN service.
-    SPLITTER_PORT=3307
-        MySQL/MariaDB Port MaxScale is exposing with the READWRITE service.
     CLI_PORT=6603
         MaxScale CLI port.